SmithBradleyC/jsPsych_Online_Experiments/README.md

 - **#HELP HERE**

-# GONE UP TO HERE SO FAR

-Although this experiment greatly deviates from the this source, we are indebted to [Matt Crump](https://github.com/CrumpLab) and particularly his example experiments found [here](https://github.com/CrumpLab/jspsychrexamples) for getting our experiment running.
+## Copying This Example Experiment:

-The easiest way to reproduce these results is to fork this repository into your own account and then clone it (so that it is saved locally on your machine).
-If you understand these instructions then you can skip to the section [Reproducibility](#reproducibility), otherwise we'll explain how to do that:
+The easiest way copy this experiment is to fork this repository into your own GitHub account, and then clone it (so that it is saved locally on your machine).
+If you understand these instructions then you can skip to the section [Running This Example Experiment](#running-this-example-experiment), otherwise we'll explain how to do that:

 #### Sign-Up For a GitHub Account